Fidelity vs ThinkMarkets, for 2026

 The minimum deposit for ThinkMarkets is $0.

-Depending on your circumstances, a lower minimum deposit can be beneficial.
+Depending on your needs, a lower minimum deposit can be beneficial.
 If you are experienced with forex trading but are looking for a change then both Fidelity and ThinkMarkets are a good choice.

 Fidelity vs ThinkMarkets - Regulation And Licencing In More Detail